 To get the most out of your experience, consider augmenting your study abroad or Study USA with other experiential learning opportunities, such as an internship, leadership, service learning, or undergraduate research.

 Combine your study with real-world professional experience by choosing a program that offers an internship.
 These include both Study USA internships, where you can be in the action in top cities for growing industries, and study abroad internships, where you will practice both professional and intercultural skills.
 Programs vary in whether an internship is required or optional, or earns academic credit or not — the full list is linked below:

 Enrich your experience with leadership opportunities — before, during, and after your global engagement.
 The Center for Leadership offers support for leadership in study away, such as through the LEAD program study abroad grant, and infrastructure for reflection, such as through the annual Intersect: Diversity and Leadership Conference.
 Many study away programs offer courses in leadership studies:

 Critically examine the impact and ethics of service in a global context by combining global engagement and service learning.
-The Kernodle Center for Service Learning and Community Engagement serves as the hub for this area, including some international Alternative Break programs.
+The Kernodle Center for Civic Life serves as the hub for this area, including some international Alternative Break programs.
 In addition, many study abroad programs offer opportunities to engage in service — some are dedicated service-learning programs, where others offer optional volunteer opportunities: